massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 So after initial configurations, the generation of reports is automatized.

-Examples of Scheduled Reports .............................
+Examples of scheduled reports .............................

 The initial demo instance, is configured with some common scheduled reports.

-Billing Reports
+Billing reports
 ...............

 Billing reports (legal reports) are important, because they are also